-In a real-life version of the 2000 Tom Hanks movie Cast Away, one man was stranded at sea and managed to survive, against all odds.
-That man is Steven Callahan.
-In 1982, 29-year-old Callahan was attempting to sail across the Atlantic solo when a whale struck his handmade craft and caused it to sink.
-He was able to get ahold of a life raft and a few supplies before having to abandoning his shipwrecked boat.
+In a haunting real-life reenactment of the 2000 Tom Hanks movie Cast Away, one man, Steven Callahan, was stranded at sea and, against all odds, managed to survive.
+In 1982, 29-year-old Callahan was attempting to sail across the Atlantic solo when a whale struck – and ultimately sunk – his handmade craft.
+Callahan was able to grab a life raft and a few supplies before having to abandon his shipwrecked boat.

-Callahan was stuck at sea with just some dried food, a tiny bit of fresh water, and a few gizmos for 76 days.
-During that time, he built his own fishing line, created a navigation tool from pencils, got severely dehydrated, and lost 40 pounds.
-And he lived to tell the tale.
-Eventually rescued by fishermen, Callahan later turned his experiences into a memoir called Adrift: 76 Days Lost at Sea.
+Callahan was stranded at sea with just some dried food, a small amount of fresh water, and a few gizmos for 76 days.
+During that time, he built his own fishing line, created a navigation tool from pencils, became severely dehydrated, and lost 40 pounds.
+Despite all of this, he lived to tell his story.
+Eventually rescued by fishermen, Callahan later turned his experiences into a memoir entitled Adrift: 76 Days Lost at Sea.

-He Experienced Split Personalities: "The Captain" And "The Crewman"
+His Personality Split Between "The Captain" And "The Crewman"

-As Callahan's boat was sinking – and he scrambled to inflate his life raft – he was only able to salvage a few supplies.
+As Callahan's boat was sinking – and while he scrambled to inflate his life raft – he was only able to salvage a few supplies.
 As his sloop sank, he had to dive back into the cabin and use muscle memory to locate objects.
-In the end, he saved a measly eight pints of water, fishing line, water purifier, speargun, and a few other odds and ends.
-In terms of food, he retained a few ounces of peanuts, baked beans, eggs, cabbages, corned beef, and raisins.
-With all of these, Callahan reckoned he could survive for 18 days.
-In the end, he used his skills to survive at sea for 76 days.
+Ultimately, he saved a fishing line, water purifier, speargun, and a few other odds and ends.

 He Built A Crude Navigational Device Out Of Pencils

-Callahan was very handy when it came to making things work with what he had.
-Using pencils, he constructed a crude navigational device called a sextant.
-Using the location of the North Star and the sextant, he was able to approximately decipher where he was and where he should go to get saved.
-He hoped the current would float him over to islands of the West Indies.
-Eventually this is what happened, but it took much longer than he planned.
+Using pencils, Callahan constructed a crude navigational device called a sextant.
+Using the location of the North Star and the sextant, he was able to approximately decipher where he was and where he should go to get rescued.

-While Callahan was able to fish to acquire a modest amount of calories, his inadequate water supply and lack of complete nourishment led him to almost starve.
-By the time fishermen scooped him, he had lost 40 pounds.
+While Callahan was able to fish to acquire decent calories based on his rations, his inadequate water supply and lack of complete nourishment nearly led him to starvation.
+By the time some fishermen found him, he was 40 pounds lighter than he had been.
 He also suffered extreme discomfort from his skin sloughing off and forming open sores as a result of the constant wetness and sun exposure.
-He remembered,